-Black liquor is an important internal process stream in kraft pulping.
+Black liquor is an important co-product of kraft pulping.
 It contains almost all the spent inorganic pulping chemicals along with wood components extracted during pulping.
-The wood components include lignin, hemicellulose, hydroxyl acids from cellulose and hemicellulose degradation, the sodium salts of organic acids, various extractives, and minor inorganic components of wood.
+The wood components include lignin, hemicellulose, sugars from cellulose and hemicellulose degradation, the sodium salts of organic acids, various extractives, and minor inorganic components of wood.
 Weak black liquor is collected as filtrate from brownstock washers at a dry solids content between 14 wt% and 18 wt%.
 It must be concentrated to between 65 wt% and 85 wt% dry solids content to be fired in a recovery boiler.
 4 to 5 tons of water must be evaporated per air-dry ton of pulp produced.

 The main function of an evaporation plant is to remove water from black liquor, concentrating to a dry solids content acceptable for firing in a recovery boiler.
 Other separations also take place in the evaporation plant.
 They include skimming of tall oil soap, and stripping of methanol, and TRS removal.
 Makeup chemicals such as chlorine dioxide generator effluent, spent acid from tall oil acidulation, recovery boiler ash, and dust collected in electrostatic precipitators may be added to black liquor at different points in the evaporator set.
 Noncondensible gases which contain TRS, methanol, turpentine, and other volatile organic compounds must be removed from the evaporator set.
 Methanol and turpentine, which have economic value, are recovered.
 The others are burned.
-Biosludge, bleach plant effluents, collected spills, and other liquid streams to be recycled are sometimes added to black liquor prior to evaporation and combustion [1,2].